KirillKryukov/naf/Compress.md

 Using large window increases memory consumption of both compression and decompression, so please be careful with this option if you plan to share compressed files with others.

+**--quantize 'A,B,C'** - Enables quantization of FASTQ qualities during compression.
+This is a lossy tranformation, the original qualities can't be restored if this option is used.
+It can dramatically improve compression strengh, while sacrificing relatively unimportant information.
+Quantization uses this formula: Qnew = Qold - ((Qold - A) mod B) + C.
+A is the lowest allowed quality, typically 33 for modern FASTQ variants.
+B is the quantization factor.
+E.g., if B is 4, every 4 consecutive values in the quality range will be converted into a single value.
+C is for shifting the quantized range up, if necessary.

 **--temp-dir DIR** - Use DIR for temporary files.
 If omitted, uses directory specified in enviroment variable `TMPDIR`.
 If there's no such variable, tries enviroment variable `TMP`.